awsdocs/amazon-cloudfront-developer-guide/doc_source/using-https-cloudfront-to-s3-origin.md

 + If your Amazon S3 bucket is configured as a website endpoint, you can't configure CloudFront to use HTTPS to communicate with your origin because Amazon S3 doesn't support HTTPS connections in that configuration\.

-+ Amazon S3 provides the SSL/TLS certificate, so you don't have to\.
++ Amazon S3 provides the SSL/TLS certificate, so you don't have to\.<a name="using-https-cloudfront-to-s3-origin-procedure"></a>

 **To configure CloudFront to require HTTPS between CloudFront and your Amazon S3 origin**